eibenp/homebridge-gree-airconditioner/README.md

 - 1 -> this is designed for Celsius temperature units

 It is recommended to use the appropriate value to let Home App work consistently with GREE Air Conditioner units.
 GREE AC units do not support decimals of temperature values.

+In version v2.1.7 and later if the temperatureStepSize is not specified in the configuration file then it is determined based on the Homebridge UI configuration settings.
+If the Homebridge UI's temperature units is set to Fahrenheit (°F) then temperatureStepSize defaults to 0.5 and if it is set to Celsius (°C) then temperatureStepSize defaults to 1.

 ### Troubleshouting